apitlekays/UoWDH-WebDD-Guide/README.md

 Design	|	Explanation
 --- | ---
 Colour preferences	| This can be just one or two colours and we can work on them to produce a range of complementary colours.
-Design preferences	| Vocabulary: Flat, Clear, Minimalistic, Design user flow | Create a scenario on how client wants users to interact with the website.
+Design preferences	| Vocabulary: Flat, Clean, Minimalistic, Design user flow | Create a scenario on how client wants users to interact with the website.